-The US government in 2021 passed an Infrastructure Bill that includes USD 2 billion for cybersecurity funding to help tackle their various cyber issues.
-Organizations are heavily investing in security software and equipment to protect critical infrastructures, data centers, and industrial control system networks.
-Google and Microsoft announced plans to invest USD 30 billion in cybersecurity developments over the next five years, as the US government collaborates with private sector businesses to combat national security risks.
+The industrial cybersecurity industry is growing due to increased government support and increased spending by enterprises worldwide to combat cyberattack risks.
+Digital technology now underpins the vital resources of a country's economy.
+Cyber threats can interrupt plant operations and IT systems with malware, spyware, and phishing.
+Governments worldwide are progressively allocating resources to combat security breaches and strengthen industrial cybersecurity.
+The US government has passed an Infrastructure Bill with USD 2 billion for cybersecurity funding to help tackle their various cyber issues.
+Organizations invest heavily in security software and equipment to protect critical infrastructures, data centers, and industrial control systems.
+Google and Microsoft announced plans to invest USD 30 billion in cybersecurity developments over the next five years as the US government collaborates with private sector businesses to combat national security risks.

 Industrial cybersecurity solutions and services have always been in high demand since they help firms worldwide secure their data and other confidential information by monitoring and managing various process inputs and outputs at the field site.
 COVID-19 has compelled company executives to adopt operational models more quickly than before to stay afloat.
 Due to the widespread adoption of work from home, the use of cloud services and connected devices has skyrocketed, allowing businesses to maintain operations.
 This move is putting a lot of strain on cybersecurity activities in the industrial sector.